Want to create an itinerary from this post?

 Our passenger numbers have increased during this time and we attribute it to the ships utilizing Cruiseport and our location in the Seaport.
 While I miss the cobblestone sidewalks, it is has been great to watch this vibrant neighborhood grow.

 The Boston Harbor cleanup really spurred a new era of maritime activities up and down the seacoast and the Harbor Islands coming to life.
-Has Massachusetts fully reclaimed its illustrious maritime history, or are there still more changes to come?
+How do you convey the illustrious maritime history of Massachusetts to guests on your boat, especially children?

 I have been lucky to have spent over 40 years on this waterfront and to share stories with my son Garrett.
 I still cheer the planes as they fly low over our vessels.
 My biggest joy is watching the young children board ships, some for their first time.
 Their excitement is heartwarming.
 We help to educate them about the great history of our harbor and the working port that employs thousands.
 We teach them how to tie a line, and tell them how the harbor islands protect the city from storms.